25 Useful Tips for Beginner Surfers

 13. Don’t get tangled with the big dogs

-This advice ties in with our previous one: don’t get tangled with the big dogs, which means pretty much to stay away from where the experienced surfers are surfing.
-As a beginner, you’re prone to making lots of mistakes, and you want to avoid getting in people’s way, causing trouble.
+This advice ties in with the previous one: don’t get tangled with the big dogs, which means pretty much to stay away from where the experienced surfers are surfing.
+As a beginner, you’re prone to making lots of mistakes, and you want to avoid getting in people’s way or, even worse, causing trouble.

 14. Practice sitting